gargsaar/singlepage_website_ni/drafts/the-last-trip.markdown

 Aakriti's leave request finally got approved.
 She was taking off from work after a long time.
-She wanted to go on a seven days trip to Kasol, all alone.
 She was an overprotected young girl whose life revolved around a handful of people who were loving, caring, and contented.
-She was frustated by her mediocre life.
-She wanted to experience the ugly side of humanity.
+Fed of her mediocre life, she wanted to experience the ugly side of humanity, so she decided to go to Kasol, alone.

-Tarun was both happy and worried for her.
+Tarun was both happy and worried.
+He wasn't sure how Aakriti will manage without him.
 She had never gone outstation without him in last 7 years.
 "Are you sure you don’t want your bodyguard?"
 Tarun said, in a loving voice.

+She gave her pullover the last turn to fold it compactly.
+She adjusted it in an overfilled, Swaine Adeney Brigg’s Windsor leather bag that Tarun got for her from New York, last month, on her 25th birthday.
+She walked towards Tarun who was seated on a wingback accent chair.
+She sat on his lap.
+She could see the fear in his eyes.
+She kissed him.

 "Baby, I'll be fine." she reassured, convincingly.

 "Ya, I know you will be.
-It's just you are going without me for the first time, so I'm a little worried."
+It's just you are not even taking your phone along, so I'm a little worried."

 "Don’t be.
-Remember, I'm your Lara Croft."

-"Ya, but the real world is not a video game."

-She could see the fear in his eyes.
-She
+It's just seven day."

 Tarun knew Aakriti may not get this chance again to break her dogma that contentdness is malediction.
-He wanted her to realise the importance of her prosperous, cosy life.
-He wanted her to agnize that she was lucky.
-Even if she gets the chance, it will be too late.
+His parents had started playing mind games to force them into the trap of parenthood, so that they can enjoy with their grandchild.
+But he knew, this trip was very important for Aakriti.
+This was the only was that she could realise the importance of her prosperous, cosy life.
+And agnize, how lucky she was to have a comfortable life.

 Aakriti didn't plan her trip.
 No prior travel bookings or hotel arrangements.